GeorgeA25/EVNT5/README.md

 To log into the app via staff, You'll need an email address that ends with @evnt5.com to register as a staff member.

 Upon signing up to a paid event you'll be navigated to a payment page.
-Because no real money is being exchnaged nad because strip is in test mode, youll have to use these numbers
+Because no real money is being exchanged and because Stripe is in test mode, youll have to use these numbers

 Card Number- 4242 4242 4242 4242

 cvc- any date can be used aslong as it is a date that is pass the event date you have signed up for.

-then the next 3 digit number you can pass in 123 and for the zip code you can pass in 12345.
+then the 3 digit number you can pass in is 123 and for the zip code you can pass in 12345.

 ---